jborean93/packer-windoze/README.md

 * `opt_packer_setup_access_token`: The acces token for the Vagrant Cloud API, this is set to the `access_token` key in the packer build file.
 * `opt_packer_setup_box_tag`: The shorthand tag for the map that maps to Vagrant Cloud, this is set to the `box_tag` key in the packer build file.
-* `opt_packer_setup_version`: The version number for the box which is validated based on semantic versioning, this is set to the `version` key in the packer build file.
+* `opt_packer_setup_version`: The version number for the box which is validated based on semantic versioning, this is set to the `version` key in the packer build file and if ommitted then the latest version in the changelog is used.

 ### Create Images with Packer